Worklytics/psoxy/docs/deployment-migration.md

   - **API Client Secrets**, if generated outside of Terraform.
 If you destroy/lose these values, you'll need to contact the data source administrator to obtain new versions.

-## Account/Project/Host Provider Migration

-Use cases:
-  - move from a `dev` account to a `prod` account
-  - move from a "shared" account to a "dedicated" account
-  - move from AWS --> GCP, and vice versa

-First, make a list of everything you want to preserve (and migrate), rather than re-create.
+Prior to beginning your migration, you should make a list of what existing infrastructure and/or configuration values you intend to preserve.

+## Migration Plan

+The following is a rough guide on the steps you need to take to migrate your deployment.

 ### Phase 1 : Create New Environment
-  1. Create a new Terraform configuration from scratch; run `terraform init` there (if you begin with one of our examples, our `init` script does this)
+  1. Create a new Terraform configuration from scratch; run `terraform init` there (if you begin with one of our examples, our `init` script does this).
+Use the `terraform.tfvars` of your existing configuration as a guide for what variables to set, copying over any needed values.
   2. Run a provisional `terraform plan` and review.
-  3. Find the resources in the plan that correspond to the infrastructure you intend to preserve
+  3. Find the resources in the plan that correspond to the infrastructure you intend to preserve.
-  4. For infrastructure that is not actually moving across accounts/projects/providers (likely data source API Clients), do the following:
+     For infrastructure that is not actually moving across accounts/projects/providers (likely data source API Clients), you must import the existing ones to your new configuration.
+Do the
+     following:
+       - use `terraform state list` + `grep` to find the resource ID of what you want to preserve, eg `terraform state list | grep "\.azuread_application\."` to find your Microsoft 365 API client
+       - use `terraform state show` to obtain resource ID, eg `terraform state show 'module.psoxy.module.msft-connection["azure-ad"].azuread_application.connector'`
-       - use `terraform import` to import the existing infrastructure into your new configuration
+       - use `terraform import` to import the existing infrastructure into your new configuration, using the ID from the provider.
+NOTE: the resource ID for the resource in your new configuration may differ from your old configuration, if they are based on different examples or versions of the Terraform modules we provide. eg `terraform import 'module.psoxy.module.msft-connection["azure-ad"].azuread_application.connector' <ID>`
-       - use `terraform state rm` to remove the resource from the old configuration
+       - keep the resource ID you found above; later use `terraform state rm` to remove the resource from your old configuration
+  5. Optionally, run `terraform plan -out=plan.out` to create a plan file; if you send this, along with all the `*.tf`/`*.tfvars` files to Worklytics, we can review it and confirm that it is correct.
   5. Run `terraform apply` to create the new infrastructure; re-confirm that the plan is not re-creating any API clients/etc that you intended to preserve
   6. Via AWS / GCP console, or CLIs, move the values of any secrets/parameters that you intend to by directly reading the values from your old account/project, and copying them into the new account/project

 ### Phase 2: Migrate
    1. Look at the `TODO 3` files/output variables for all your connectors.
 Make a mapping between